milesdave/bmpify/README.md

 ### Windows

 The source files can be compiled on Windows.
-A version compiled with Visual Studio 2015 can be downloaded from [releases](releases).
+A version compiled with Visual Studio 2015 can be downloaded from the releases [here](../../releases/tag/v1.1).

 ## Usage